MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 ## Installation guide
 [Read the installation guide](installation-guide) to quickly setup MobileFirst Foundation in your workstation.

-## MobileFirst Foundation Developer Kit
+## MobileFirst Foundation Development Kit
 The Developer Kit provides a ready-for-development environment with minimal configuration needed.
 The kit consists of the following components: MobileFirst Server &amp; MobileFirst Operations Console, MobileFirst Developer Command-line Interface (CLI), as well as optionally provides client SDKs and adapter tooling for download.

 ### Developer Kit Installer